sveltia/sveltia-cms/README.md

 - Entry slug template tags support [filter transformations](https://decapcms.org/docs/summary-strings/) just like summary string template tags[^29].
 - You can set the maximum number of characters for an entry slug with the new `slug_length` collection option[^25].
 - Single quotes in a slug will be replaced with `sanitize_replacement` (default: hyphen) rather than being removed[^52].
+- Supports a [JSON configuration file](#providing-a-json-configuration-file) that can be generated for bulk or complex collections[^60].

 ### Better content editing